 Medical Nutrition Counseling Services (CCP)

-During a Declaration of State of Disaster, the Texas Health and Human Services Commission (HHSC) may issue direction to providers regarding the use of a telemedicine or telehealth service to include the use of a synchronous telephone (audio-only) platform to provide covered services outside of the allowances described herein to the extent permitted by Texas law.
+During a Declaration of State of Disaster, the Texas Health and Human Services Commission (HHSC) may issue direction to providers regarding the use of telehealth services to include the use of a synchronous telephone (audio-only) platform to provide covered services outside of the allowances described herein to the extent permitted by Texas law.
 A Declaration of State of Disaster is when an executive order or proclamation is issued by the governor declaring a state of disaster in accordance with Section 418.014 of the Texas Government Code.

 Medical Checkups During a Declaration of State Disaster